 |2:00 pm - 5:30 pm||

-Workshop Programs (with a 30 minute coffee break)
+Workshop Programs (inclusive of 30 minute coffee break)

 |5:30 pm - 6:30 pm||